-The Ada County Board of Community Guardians (BOCG) consists of seven volunteer members who set policies and review referrals for accepting new wards.
+The Ada County Board of Community Guardians (BOCG) consists of seven to eleven volunteer members who set policies and review referrals for accepting new wards.

 The BOCG receives 20-40 referrals for potential wards of Ada County each year.
-Only individuals who are incapacitated and indigent are eligible for county guardianship, so each case must be screened and carefully vetted.
-The Executive Director reviews financial documents and medical records, searches for property ownership, and interviews with family, friends, health care providers and others.
-The Director provides a recommendation based on this case investigation, and the BOCG will decide whether to accept the referral.
+Only Ada County residents who are incapacitated, indigent and with no friends or family willing or able to serve as guardian are eligible for county guardianship.
+Consequently, each case must be screened and carefully vetted.
+The Program Manager reviews financial documents and medical records, searches for property ownership, and interviews with family, friends, health care providers and others.
+The Manager provides a recommendation based on this case investigation, and the BOCG will decide whether to accept the referral.
 If the BOCG accepts a potential ward, the Prosecuting Attorney’s Office prepares a petition for the court’s consideration and appointment.

-Once the court appoints Ada County as guardian of a new ward, the BOCG and Executive Director will ensure their care and safety for the remainder of his or her life.
-At any given time, the BOCG has 17 to 25 wards that rely on assistance to meet their daily
+Once the court appoints Ada County as guardian of a new ward, the BOCG and Program Manager will advocate for their care and safety for the remainder of his or her life.

 How do I make a referral?